Alexander Men: Priesthood

 On 1 September 1960, Men became a priest after graduating from the Leningrad Theological Seminary.
 His consecration took place at the Donskoi Monastery.
 Men was appointed second priest in the Church of the Intercession of the Blessed Virgin Mary in Petrovskoye-Alabin, where he became rector a year later.
 In 1965, he completed his studies at Moscow Theological Academy.

-In 1964 and 1965, Men's father was investigated due to his acquaintance with Aleksandr Solzhenitsyn.
+In 1964 and 1965, Father Alexander was investigated due to his acquaintance with Aleksandr Solzhenitsyn.
 Men became an influential leader with a good reputation among Christians, both locally and abroad, including those in the Roman Catholic, Protestant, and Orthodox faith.
 He served in several parishes near Moscow.
 During the 1960s, Men was a pioneer of Christian "samizdat" (self-publishing).
 From the early 1970s, Men became a popular figure in Russia's religious community, especially among the intelligentsia.
 The KGB targeted Men for his active missionary and evangelistic efforts.
 In 1974, Yuri Andropov wrote to the Central Committee of the Communist Party of the Soviet Union about the "ideological struggle of the Vatican against the USSR," stating: "A group of pro-Catholic-minded priests, headed by A. Men (Moscow Oblast), pushes the idea in their theological works that only Catholicism can be the ideal of church life.
 These works, illegally exported abroad, are published by the Catholic publishing house Life with God (Belgium) and are then sent for distribution in the USSR."

 In 1984, Men was interrogated in connection with his student Sergei Marcus; during these interrogations, Men was threatened with a ban from serving in any of the Moscow parishes.
 An article in the Trud newspaper in the spring of 1986 accused him of attempting to create an "anti-Soviet underground" under the auspices of Archpriest John Meyendorff; organizing "illegal religious matinees"; and personally voicing "slide films of a religious propaganda nature, which he illegally distributed among believers."

 On 11 May 1988, Men's first public lecture took place in the hall of the Institute of Steel and Alloys.
 Alexander Kravetsky noted that "the organizers were completely amazed that a church theme could attract a full hall without any advertising."
 In the late 1980s, he used mass media to proselytize and was offered a nationally televised program on religion.

 Men was one of the founders of the Russian Bible Society in 1990; that same year, he founded the Open Orthodox University and "The World of the Bible" journal.
 His efforts to educate the Russian populace about the Orthodox faith led the Soviet newspaper Sotsialisticheskaya Industriya to label him a modern-day apostle to the Soviet intelligentsia.
 However, some representatives of Orthodox Christianity have stated that several of Men's views were not sufficiently "orthodox" and advised against using his books as an introduction to Orthodoxy.

 Men actively supported charitable activities, attending the founding of the Mercy Group at the Russian Children's Clinical Hospital, which was later named after him.